Congestion at airports: CISF adds 100 more personnel to man new security counters | Business

 After a recent review of passenger facilities by Union civil aviation minister Jyotiraditya Scindia at the Indira Gandhi International (IGI) Airport in Delhi, a few more security counters are expected to be opened.

+The airlines have been directed to ease the bunching of flights in peak hours so that the queue for the security frisking moves at ease, he said.

+So, we are looking at clearing passengers for about 14-15 flights from the present around 20-21 flights taking off from the domestic terminal of IGI during peak hours.
+We would be good at clearing passengers for about a dozen flights at peak times (5 am-9 am), CISF officials said.

-The CISF has also assured that the force will provide additional manpower to run them which will help in easing the current congestion and streamline passenger check-in and boarding from Terminals 3, 1 and 2.
+The CISF has also assured that the force will provide additional manpower to man the new counters which will help in easing the current congestion and streamline passenger check-in and boarding from Terminals 3, 1 and 2.
 A team of CISF officers has also been tasked to supervise the operations at the security check area and direct the private security guards who have been recently deployed at a number of airports to undertake non-core duties like helping passengers to line up, crowd management and bar code scanning of boarding passes.

 The leaves of the personnel posted at large airports have also been rationalised and the maximum strength will be on duty over the next fortnight or so, he said.